Saif-89/CyberHunt-v2/README.md

-# 🔐 CyberHunt v2 — Cybersecurity Internship Intelligence
+# 🔐 CyberHunt v2 — Cybersecurity Jobs Intelligence

 A professional LAN-accessible web app that scrapes **10+ platforms** for cybersecurity internships and jobs in Tunisia and remotely worldwide.